 Therefore, if I wanted to decide what to do, I would multiple each of the numbers by the probability of each event and sum them.

-What is the PSLF Repeal Probability?
+What is the PSLF repeal probability?

-Another proof point is the way the US reforms social safety net programs like Social Security.
+One proof point is the way the US reforms social safety net programs like Social Security.
 The discussion centers on altering the rate of growth of future benefits.
 No politician wants to commit political suicide by reducing current benefits for beneficiaries today.

+The 2015 Republican PSLF repeal plan grandfathered in anyone who currently holds federal student debt.
 It also allowed students enrolled in degree programs at the time of the repeal to continue borrowing PSLF eligible loans until they graduated.

-President Obama tried to limit PSLF to $57,500.
+The Democrats also effectively proposed their own repeal plan in former President Obama’s budget around the same time.
+He tried to limit PSLF to $57,500.
 That effort failed due to resistance in his own Democratic party.

-Calculate the Expected Value of Staying on PSLF
+Calculate the expected value of staying on PSLF

 Going back to the earlier example, say you have $200,000 of savings under PSLF.
 Alternatively, assume you would incur losses of $50,000 if you remain on the federal loan system and accrue unnecessary interest.